Winter Olympics 2022 Schedule: What to watch tonight on NBC/Peacock

-The Opening Ceremony for the 2022 Winter Olympics takes place on Friday, February 4 but the competition has already kicked off.
+The Opening Ceremony for the 2022 Winter Olympics takes place tonight at 8:00 p.m.
+ET on NBC and Peacock but the competition has already kicked off and it has been sensational!
 See below for a daily Winter Olympics 2022 schedule featuring tonight’s exciting events that you won’t want to miss.
 Click here for an overview of the entire Beijing Winter Games with a day-by-day viewing guide.
 The Games will take place over the course of 19 days and end on Sunday, February 20 with the Closing Ceremony.

 Sign up for Peacock here and watch the 2022 Winter Olympics live!